lpmi-13/kubernetes-the-hard-way-do/README.md

 ```

 *NOTE*: for now, not all the scripts are finished, so at any point, if you want to tear everything down, just run the final script, `./scripts/14.sh`

+*NOTE #2*: Digital Ocean's service isn't super dependable, so while running the scripts you may encounter random 5XX errors.
+Just try again after a little time.